MicrosoftDocs/ATADocs/ATPDocs/classic-investigate-lateral-movement-path.md

 Lateral movement attacks are typically accomplished using a number of different techniques.
 Some of the most popular methods used by attackers are [credential theft](suspicious-activity-guide.md#) and [Pass the Ticket](/defender-for-identity/alerts-overview) attacks.
 In both methods, non-sensitive accounts are used by attackers for lateral moves by exploiting non-sensitive machines that share stored log-in credentials in accounts, groups and machines with sensitive accounts.

-In this tutorial, you'll learn how to use [!INCLUDE [Product long](includes/product-long.md)] LMPs to [investigate](#investigate) potential lateral movement paths, and along with [!INCLUDE [Product short](includes/product-short.md)] security alerts, gain a better understanding of what happened in your network and how.
+In this tutorial, you'll learn how to use Microsoft Defender for Identity LMPs to [investigate](#investigate) potential lateral movement paths, and along with Defender for Identity security alerts, gain a better understanding of what happened in your network and how.
 In addition, you'll learn how to use the [LMP to sensitive account report](#discover-your-at-risk-sensitive-accounts) to discover all of the sensitive accounts with potential lateral movement paths discovered in your network by time period.

 > [!div class="checklist"]
 >